nooqta/kodyfire/README.md

 Intialize your project as a git repository and push to a public Github repo

-To do so, kindlly follow these steps:-
+To do so, kindly follow these steps:-

-1)Intitialsie a new repository in your GitHub and make it as public repository.
+1. Intitialize a new Github repository and make it public.
-2)Open your project folder in terminal(or command prompt) and write the following commands:-
+2. Open your project root folder locally from terminal and run the following commands:-

 ```bash
 git init